-In order for an Investee Company to be considered a Sustainable Investment, it must be as sessed by the Investment Manager as meeting the following criteria: (i) it must have at least 20% turnover (revenue) in the aggregate attributed to one or more environmental or social objectives; (ii) it must DNSH to any other environmental or social objective and (iii) it must follow good governance practices.
+In order for an Investee Company to be considered a Sustainable Investment, it must be assessed by the Investment Manager as meeting the following criteria: (i) it must have at least 20% turnover (revenue) in the aggregate attributed to one or more environmental or social objectives; (ii) it must DNSH to any other environmental or social objective and (iii) it must follow good governance practices.
 The Investment Manager's DNSH assessment involves comparing data provided by a Data Provider against minimum thresholds that the Investment Manager believes indicate clear evidence of significant harm to an environmental or social objective.
 Examples of information used in this assessment includes, but is not limited to, the following with respect to an Investee Company: (i) evidence of violations of global norms: (ii) its business activities: and (iii) its involvement in ESG controversies (as assessed by a Data Provider).
 This assessment shall also consider data that indicates that it has a principal adverse impact ("PAI") on environmental, social or employee matters, respect for human rights, anti-corruption and anti-bribery matters ("sustainability factors"), as measured based on minimum thresholds applied by the Investment Manager with respect to the mandatory PAI indicators provided in Table 1 of Annex 1 of the RTS.
 Such mandatory PAI indicator data will be used in the Investment Manager's DNSH assessment when Investee Company reported data, or estimates of such data provided by a Data Provider, for such PAI indicators is widely available and reliable.
 Unfortunately, the availability of reliable data for the mandatory PAI indicators varies greatly.
 Therefore, in cases where data for a mandatory PAI indicator is not widely available or reliable, the Investment Manager uses proxy data that incorporates information related to that mandatory PAI indicator.
 The Investment Manager expects that data availability and reliability for the mandatory PAI indicators will increase over time, decreasing the need to use estimates and proxy data in its DNSH assessment and this section will be updated over time.
+Furthermore, the absence of data for an Investee Company used in the DNSH assessment will not be treated as a violation of the DNSH assessment.
 As of the date of this publication, the Investment Manager does not take into account any of the PAI indicators in Tables 2 and 3 of Annex 1 of the RTS in its DNSH assessment.
 Further details on the Investment Manager's DNSH assessment, and how the mandatory PAI indicators are taken into account, are below.